slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
 -- Jack Kerouac*

-> *"A stupid man's report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
+> *"A stupid man’s report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
 -- Bertrand Russell*

-> *"When a clown moves into a palace, he doesn't become a king.
+> *"When a clown moves into a palace, he doesn’t become a king.
 The palace becomes a circus."
 -- Proverb*

 > *"Any man can make mistakes, but only an idiot persists in his error."